bitovi/documentjs/docs/api/config/siteConfig.md

 _documentjs.json_ file.
 If this is not provided, the site name of the configuration is used.

+@option {String} [parent] The primary page which will be treated as the documentation's homepage.
+If one is not provided, one will be attempted to be found by:

 @option {Object} [pageConfig] An object that is made availalbe to the generated HTML pages.